pnp/PnP-Sites-Core/Core/Documentation.md

 #### RequestToJoinLeaveEmailSetting
 Defines the email address used for membership requests to join or leave will be sent for the Site Group

+## Core.Framework.Provisioning.Model.StructuralNavigation

+Defines the Structural Navigation settings of a site

+### Properties

+#### RemoveExistingNodes
+Defines whether to remove existing nodes before creating those described through this element
+#### NavigationNodes
+A collection of navigation nodes for the site

 ## Core.Framework.Provisioning.Model.SupportedUILanguage

 Defines a single Supported UI Language for a site